heyralph/Pancreatic-Cancer/README.md

-# Pancreatic-Cancer-Warriors
+# Pancreatic-Cancer
-Article on Pancreatic Cancer - Victims &amp; Survivors
+Article on Pancreatic Cancer - causes and types